skibasu/brainhub-quest-frontend/README.md

+# Env file
-# Before you run the app change file name '.envSample' to '.env' and paste your api url
+Before you run the app, change file name '.envSample' to '.env' and paste your api url

 # Getting Started with Create React App